How to Properly Set Up Google Analytics for WooCommerce

 google analytics for woocommerce

 If you scroll down, you’ll see more reports like top conversion sources.
-These are websites where your customers arrived on your WooCommerce store and bought a product.
+These are the sources that led customers to your WooCommerce store, where they bought a product.

 You can also view your WooCommerce performance in Google Analytics.
-To view the reports, go to your Analytics account and then navigate to Conversions » Ecommerce.
+To view the reports, go to your Analytics account and navigate to Monetization » Overview.
+You can see your revenue trend by day, purchases by day, purchases by item name, purchases by item list, and more in this area.

 And there you have it, folks!